-You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?
+You’ve probably been told that rats are nocturnal, which leads you to wonder why you have seen a rat in your garden in daylight?

 Let’s clear something up right now.
 Rats are MOSTLY nocturnal.

-That does not mean they are going to spend all day curled up in a ball, asleep, far away from your garden and home, no.
+That does not mean they will spend all day curled up in a ball, asleep, far away from your garden and home, no.

-It means that seeing a rat during daylight hours is still a very real possibility!
+Seeing a rat during daylight hours is still a genuine possibility!

 In fact, rats sleep in short bursts and can be active during the day or night.

-Scared yet?
-Don’t panic, rats are pretty fearful of humans.
+Are you scared yet?
+Don’t panic; rats are pretty fearful of humans.
 It generally happens when you meet something much, much bigger than you.

 Rats may be small, but they do carry some very nasty diseases.
 Always be wary of that when you are tackling a rat problem.

-Although there are steps you can take to deter rats from entering your yard, let’s take a look at the reasons why you have seen a rat in your garden in daylight.
+Although there are steps you can take to deter rats from entering your yard, let’s look at why you have seen a rat in your garden in daylight.

 Do Rats Come Out During The Day?